timichal/pokyd/PLAN.md

 ## Status

+**Phase:** 9 — ship — **is complete, 9.0 through 9.4, and so is the port.** A Czech Windows program from 2005 holds a conversation in a browser at
+<https://timichal.github.io/pokyd/>, and 9.4 checked it there rather than locally: the
+deployed page, driven through all 23 sentences of `test/golden/rozhovor.in`, answers with `test/golden/rozhovor.txt` **byte for byte** — the same transcript the native MinGW build printed at phase 1.6, now out of a Linux-built wasm module in Chrome.
+The mobile layout renders at 390×844 with nothing overflowing (9.3), and the two documents this repository was missing are written: `README.md`, which says what this is, whose it is, what changed and why, and reproduces `original/info.txt` in full (9.1), with the licensing note in it (9.2) describing the GPL-plus-no-commercial-use contradiction rather than pretending to resolve it.

-**Phase:** 9 — ship — **is open, and 9.0 is done.** The exhibit now says what it is on the two screens a visitor would ask it on: *Informace o verzi* opens with a 2026 preface above the author's own note, and *O programu* has an **Upozornění 2026** box with a link to the source where `http://iqpokyd.kyblsoft.cz` and `iqpokyd@kyblsoft.cz` used to sit.
+9.0 was the exhibit saying what it is on the two screens a visitor would ask it on:
+*Informace o verzi* opens with a 2026 preface above the author's own note, and *O programu* has an **Upozornění 2026** box with a link to the source where `http://iqpokyd.kyblsoft.cz` and `iqpokyd@kyblsoft.cz` used to sit.
 Both are `src/app/exhibit.ts`, which is the only file in this port that writes Czech of its own and the second place — after `exhibitMenu` — that it changes anything of his.
 `versionText` is untouched and still holds against `mfcDlg.cpp` character for character;
-`exhibitAbout` is arithmetic over his own rectangles, 50 checks in `test/app/exhibit.test.ts` and a real-browser measurement of the new caption against the box it was given in `test/app/chat.test.mjs`, now **371 checks**.
-Left in phase 9: the README, the licensing note, the mobile layout and the final transcript pass.
+`exhibitAbout` is arithmetic over his own rectangles, 50 checks in `test/app/exhibit.test.ts` and a real-browser measurement of the new caption against the box it was given in `test/app/chat.test.mjs`, now **371 checks**. `npm test` is 18 of 18.

 **Phase 8** — extras — **is complete, and two of its four items are the decision not to build them.** 8.1 and 8.3 are dropped: the conversation log has nothing to write to and